SUSE-Cloud/socok8s/doc/source/operations.rst

 If the cause of the Pod evictions is determined to be resource exhaustion, such as NodeHasDiskPressure or NodeHasMemoryPressure, it may be necessary to remove the node from the cluster temporarily to perform maintenance.
-To gracefully remove all Pods from the affected node and mark it as not schedulable, run:
+To gracefully remove all Pods from the affected node and mark it as `not schedulable`, run:

 .. code-block:: console